 Julia's lovingly executed paintings, patterns and prints celebrate her love of detail in the natural world.

-Julia is a British artist and surface pattern designer currently dividing her time between the beautiful seaside town of Bray, County Wicklow, Ireland and Aspenden in Hertfordshire.
+Julia is a British artist and surface pattern designer from Bishop's Stortford in East Hertfordshire.

 From an early age Julia has been an adventurer at heart, whether it has been roaming wildly around the countryside she was fortunate enough to grow up in, or travelling to different places, always with a sketchbook or camera to record inspiration.